readysettech/readyset/docs/src/dev.md

 ### Clean up
 - Noria server can be stopped via `CTRL-C`
+- If you've deployed Noria using a script to run the server and adapter in the background, you can stop them with:
+  * `kill -9 $(pidof noria-server) && kill -9 $(pidof noria-mysql)`
 - Use `docker container rm <container-name>` to remove stopped containers.
 Add `-f` if you want to stop and remove container that is still running.
 You can remove the zookeeper container to fully clean out the noria server + database you are working with.

 ### Troubleshooting